istio/istio.io/content/en/news/releases/1.24.x/announcing-1.24/change-notes/index.md

 ## istioctl

-- **Added** automatic detection of a variety of platform-specific incompatibilies during installation.
+- **Added** automatic detection of a variety of platform-specific incompatibilities during installation.

 - **Added** a new command, `istioctl manifest translate`, to help migrate from `istioctl install` to `helm`.